Inspire the future.

 Molly comes from the frozen tundra, Minnesota.
 After 4 years of studying biology and anthropology in college, her anthropology professor suggested being a naturalist for a year until she knew what she wanted to do next.
 8 years later, Molly is still working in Environmental Education and has spent most of her career working with raptors, herps, and an education skunk.
 After visiting camp for the first time in January of 2021 she fell in love and was excited when the opportunity arose to come back as a staff member.
 In her free time Molly enjoys spending time outdoors, especially if it involves being in and around the water with her pup Fox.
 When not playing outside you can find Molly listening to true crime podcasts, crocheting, or cooking up a delicious meal to share with friends.
 Molly still doesn't know what she wants to be when she grows up, but dreams of having too many pets and a hobby farm where she can play outside with her dogs, and grow wildflowers.

 STACEY GLENN, ON-SITE REGISTERED NURSE

-Stacey graduated from Wallace State with her nursing degree in 2006.
+Stacey graduated from Wallace State with her nursing degree in 2006 and is currently attending Alabama to obtain her Bachelor's degree in nursing.
 She has previous nursing experience in the hospital, nursing home, and home health areas.
 In May of 2015 she took the awesome opportunity to work with children here at Camp McDowell.
 Stacey has lived in the Winston County area her whole life.
-She lives at camp with her wonderful husband Brian and 23 year old daughter Alexzandra.
-Stacey is an animal lover, has 2 dogs Tucker and Bailey and a big fat cat, Haze.
+She lives at camp with her wonderful husband Brian.
+Stacey is an animal lover, has 1 dog Tucker and 2 kittens Miu and Mao.
 Stacey's favorite pastime is traveling, fishing with her husband, canoeing, really anything outdoors and crafts.
-She loves spending time with her family, especially her niece and three nephews.
+She loves spending time with her family, especially her granddaughter Lainey.